jibblesskibbles87/btp-admin-guide-samples/sample-setups/modules/sap-btp-environment/kyma/README.md

 # SAP BTP - Kyma Environment Setup

 This module encapsulates the creation of a Kyma environment in a subaccount on SAP BTP.
 The configuration is a basic setup.
-In a real world scenario, you would likely want to customize the setuo further with resoect to the available parameters like machine type etc. as described in the [documentation](https://help.sap.com/docs/btp/sap-business-technology-platform/provisioning-and-update-parameters-in-kyma-environment) depending on the stage of the environment (development, test, production).
+In a real world scenario, you would likely want to customize the setup further with respect to the available parameters like machine type etc. as described in the [documentation](https://help.sap.com/docs/btp/sap-business-technology-platform/provisioning-and-update-parameters-in-kyma-environment) depending on the stage of the environment (development, test, production).

 ## Requirements